SPollardMS/OfficeDocs-Exchange/Exchange/ExchangeServer/high-availability/dags/active-manager.md

 In Exchange 2016, Active Manager runs through all of the same BCS checks and phases, but now it also includes the use of a constraint of the decreasing order of health states.
 Specifically, BCSS includes several new health checks that are part of the built in managed availability monitoring components in Exchange 2016.
 There are four additional checks performed by Active Manager (listed in the order in which they are performed):

-1. **All Healthy** Checks for a server hosting a copy of the affected database that has all monitoring components in a healthy state.
+1. **All Healthy**: Checks for a server hosting a copy of the affected database that has all monitoring components in a healthy state.

-2. **Up to Normal Healthy** Checks for a server hosting a copy of the affected database that has all monitoring components with Normal priority in a healthy state.
+2. **Up to Normal Healthy**: Checks for a server hosting a copy of the affected database that has all monitoring components with Normal priority in a healthy state.

-3. **All Better than Source** Checks for a server hosting a copy of the affected database that has monitoring components in a state that's better than the current server hosting the affected copy.
+3. **All Better than Source**: Checks for a server hosting a copy of the affected database that has monitoring components in a state that's better than the current server hosting the affected copy.

-4. **Same as Source** Checks for a server hosting a copy of the affected database that has monitoring components in a state that's the same as the current server hosting the affected copy.
+4. **Same as Source**: Checks for a server hosting a copy of the affected database that has monitoring components in a state that's the same as the current server hosting the affected copy.

 If BCSS is invoked as a result of a failover that's triggered by a monitoring component (for example, via a Failover responder), an additional mandatory constraint is enforced where the target server's component health must be better than the server on which the failover occurred.
 For example, if a failure of Outlook on the web triggers a failover via a Failover responder, BCSS must select a server hosting a copy of the affected database on which Outlook on the web is healthy.